Ruin0x11/hardsub/hardsub.md

     Show the output of all short-running ffmpeg(1) subprocesses that are used to collect information about the video and extract streams and attachments.
 Without this option, only the encoding run is shown to report encoding progress.

   - `-s` _stream_:
     Select the subtitle stream to use.
 Only the streams containing subtitles are counted, not all streams included in the given input file, starting at 0.
-If the number does not denote any existent stream, ffmpeg will issue an error.

     The option alternatively accepts a name, which is interpreted as the title of a subtitle stream.
 If no subtitle has this name, this argument is regarded invalid and hardsub exits with an error.